pavloskaralis/project4_frontend/README.md

 With all the data fully available and quantified, the Chart.js object can be populated and passed to the createChart function.

-Conclusively, when a user selects a candidate or polling month, the above data flow is retrigged, though this time down a different path.
+Conclusively, when a user selects a candidate or polling month, the above data flow is retrigged, though this time down a slightly different path.

 The getData function now relies on the state's data property to fetch all information, before passing to it to the prepareData function.

-Because this transfer occurs outside of an axios request, a promise is utilized to resolve prepareData before it passes its results to the updateChart function (instead of createChart).
+Because this transfer occurs outside of an axios request, a promise is utilized to resolve prepareData before it passes its results to the updateChart function, instead of createChart.

-Within updateChart, either chart.update() or chart.destroy() is called to update the canvas, depending on a conditional that checks whether the chart type (bar or line) has changed.
+Within updateChart, either chart.update() or chart.destroy() is called to change the canvas, depending on a conditional that checks whether the chart type (bar or line) has changed.